MPS Tool Windows

 At the top of the window is a title bar.
 When you right-click the title bar, a menu for managing the window appearance and contents is shown.

 The title bar contains two buttons in its right-hand part.
 The first of these buttons () opens a menu for managing the tool window viewing modes.
 Note that the menu options are a subset of the title bar context menu.

 The second of the buttons () is for hiding the tool window.
 When used in combination with the Alt key, clicking this button hides all the windows attached to the same tool window bar.

 Underneath the title bar are the toolbar and content pane.
 Depending on the window, the toolbar may be above or to the left of the content pane.

 The toolbar buttons, generally, are window-specific.
 However, the windows with similar purposes may contain similar controls on their toolbars.

-In most cases, the function associated with a toolbar button may also be accessed from the main or context menu or may have a keyboard equivalent.
+In most cases, a function associated with a toolbar button may also be accessed from the main or context menu, or may have a keyboard equivalent.

 The content panes may be plain or contain two or more "layers" (views) represented, for example, by tabs.
 There are also tool windows with the content pane part shown on a separate tab in the editor area.

 - Use the menu to show or hide the tool windows.